 There’s also the argument that neither of these learning tools is needed.
 After all, there are plenty of adults who learned to ride a bike without any extra accessories.

-- Go the Distance: Most children can glide a mile on a balance bike.
-This serves as a stark contrast to bikes with training wheels.
-These typically lay abandoned after a short while.
+- Go the distance.
+Most children can glide a mile on a balance bike.
+This serves as a stark contrast to bikes with training wheels, which can typically lay abandoned after a short while.
 Since they lack mechanical guts, balance bikes tend to be far lighter than traditional bicycles.
-They are also versatile enough to take along on rough, unfinished pathways.
+They’re also versatile enough to take along on rough, unfinished pathways.
 Whereas, training wheels are typically tripped up by the smallest pebbles and potholes.

-- Be Aware of Your Child’s Emotions: Learning to ride a bike feel like an emotional roller coaster.
+- Be aware of your child’s emotions.
+Learning to ride a bike can feel like an emotional roller coaster.
 Parental pressure, frustration, and lack of enthusiasm can be far more damaging than skinned knees.
 Do all that you can to boost your child’s confidence before setting your eyes on the two-wheeled prize.
-An emotional experience could keep your child from achieving their cycling goals.
+Negative emotional experiences can keep your child from achieving their cycling goals.

-- Invest in Proper Safety Apparel: No mom wants to give birth to the bubble boy.
-However, safety standards have improved in the last decade or two.
+- Invest in proper safety apparel.
+Safety standards have improved in the last decade or two.
 Make sure your child has a proper, well-fitted helmet.
 What’s more, consider investing in knee and elbow pads.
-While head-to-toe armor may seem like overkill, it will keep you from using up an entire box of Band-Aids.
+While head-to-toe armor may seem like overkill, it will keep you from using up entire boxes of Band-Aids.

-- Make Your Own Balance Bike: If you don’t want to buy a balance bike, you can make your own.
+- Make your own balance bike.
+If you don’t want to buy a balance bike, you can make your own.
 Remove the chain guard, chain, crank, and pedals from a traditional 12-inch bike.
-When your confident in your child’s coordination, carefully reattach these elements to give them a genuine bike experience.
+When you’re confident in your child’s coordination, carefully reattach these elements to give them a genuine bike experience.
 Note: If you are not confident in your mechanical skills, check your local thrift store for a used balance bike.
-This is a safer yet equally affordable option!
+This is a safer, yet equally affordable option!